A label die may look small, but its tolerance window is narrow. Too much depth damages the liner; too little depth tears the label during peeling.

 Clean peeling checks

-Samples should be peeled from multiple positions.
-If corners, centers or fine details do not release evenly, cut depth or pressure consistency should be reviewed.
+Samples are peeled from multiple positions.
+If corners, centers or fine details do not release evenly, cut depth or pressure consistency is reviewed.

 If the liner shows cuts when held to light, the cut may be too deep.
 If the label pulls or tears, the cut may be too shallow.